tresabhi/UAM_v2/README.md

 ## Overview

 As urban air mobility (UAM) slowly becomes a reality, the strategic placement of vertiports (takeoff and landing areas for vertical takeoff and landing (VTOL) aircraft) will become a crucial design problem to ensure safe and eficient travel while limiting audial impact on surrounding areas.
-This work aims to use GNNS to determine the optimal placement of these vertiports.
+This work aims to use GNNS-RL to determine the optimal placement of these vertiports.
 By using RL we aim to... finish this with the design constraints of the RL algorithm.

 ## Setup